ECE 1111: Engineering Computation I

 14

 Students will submit their lab assignments online following the instructions provided in each lab.
+The course instruction team will interview students to give them a chance to explain their solutions - a process we call a lab check-off.

 Plagiarism Policy: